sam1cutler/LearnGit_A/README.md

 Plan to push to GitHub in a couple stages, check my understanding of some Git syntax.

 Making a change here.

+This change is part of the "new feature" branch.